anonymous-authors-ARR/Human_GenAI_Liability_Attribution/README.md

 # Human_GenAI_Liability_Attribution
 Anonymized Supplementary Materials for the ARR submission: "Towards Law-informed Attribution of Human - Generative AI Liability"

 Our "Code" folder includes 5 Jupyter Notebooks, which we originally run on Google Colab.
-You can re-run those notebooks in the following order:
+You can re-run those notebooks in the following order: <br />
-1/ ACL25__EDA_and_Preprocess_OpenAssistant__anonymized.ipynb
+1/ ACL25__EDA_and_Preprocess_OpenAssistant__anonymized.ipynb <br />
 -> to perform Exploratory Data Analysis (EDA) on the OpenAssistant dataset, and preprocess it to prepare fine-tuning (training) data
 2/ ACL25__GPT2__Finetune__Compute_Perplexity__anonymized.ipynb OR ACL25__Zephyr__Finetune__Compute_Perplexity__anonymized.ipynb
 -> to finetune a base model (GPT-2, 1.5 billion parameters OR Zephyr, 7-billion parameters, alpha) on preprocessed OpenAssistant data, and then compute perplexity ratios between the fine-tuned vs. base model on FairPrism data.
 We default the number of epochs in this notebook to be 32 epochs, which you can change (e.g., to 4, 8, or 16 epochs).